 The consolidated financial statements include the accounts of the Company, the Operating Partnership, as well as wholly owned subsidiaries of the Operating Partnership's and variable interest entities ("VIEs") in which the Company is considered the primary beneficiary.
 The accompanying unaudited financial statements and related notes have been prepared in accordance with U.S. generally accepted accounting principles ("GAAP") for interim financial statements and with the instructions to Form 10-Q and Article 10 of Regulation S-X. They do not include all of the information and footnotes required by GAAP for complete financial statements.
 All significant intercompany balances and transactions have been eliminated in the consolidated financial statements.
-In managements opinion, all adjustments (which include only normal recurring adjustments) necessary to present fairly the Company's financial position, results of operating results of the full year or any future period.
-These consolidated financial statements in the Company's Annual Report on Form 10-K for the year ended December 31, 2021, and filed with the Securities and Exchange Commission ("SEC") on March 18, 2022.
+In managements opinion, all adjustments (which include only normal recurring adjustments) necessary to present fairly the Company's financial position, results of operations and cash flows have been made.
+The results of operations for the three and nine months ended September 30, 2022 are not necessarily indicative of the operating results for the full year or any future period.
+These consolidated financial statements should be read in conjunction with the audited consolidated financial statements in the Company's Annual Report on Form 10-K for the year ended December 31, 2021, and filed with the Securities and Exchange Commission ("SEC") on March 18, 2022.